 I fixed up a Nintendo 64 this past weekend.
-I have an inherent bias against almost anything that reminds me of 1997, but I found a number of things to like about the system after spending a few hours with it.
+People of a certain age affectionately refer to it just as “the 64,” though to me, “the 64” refers to a computer with 64K of memory introduced in 1982.
+I have an inherent bias against almost anything that reminds me of 1997, but in spite of my biases, I found a number of things to like about the system after spending a few hours with it.

 Commodore and Atari used an early implementation of s-video on their home computers in order to show off their computers’ advanced-for-their-time graphics.
 Many monitors sold for those computers featured compatibility with this feature, which was called “separated” or “y/c” composite or at the time.
 JVC called the feature “s-video” when they started using it on their SVHS camcorders starting in 1987, and JVC’s name stuck.
 Other companies followed suit, and s-video and the mini DIN plug became an industry standard.

 It is less than obvious how to connect a Commodore 64 to a modern television, especially if your C-64 didn’t come with the cables or the manual.

 There are, as it turns out, several ways to do it.The C-64 and 128 have an RCA jack on the back that matches the RCA jacks on the front of most televisions.
 Confusingly, this isn’t the key.

 That RCA port sends out a modulated RF signal, not a standard video signal.
 To use that port, you need a switchbox that connects to your TV antenna.
 Commodore used the same switchbox as Atari, so you may have one laying around or be able to find one in a box of ancient computer and videogame cables.
 Those switchboxes used to be a standard item at Radio Shack, so you may get lucky there.
 Or there’s always Ebay.